VP3730/PLA-Assignment/README.md

 This repository contains my self introduction video for assignment submission.

 ## About Me
-- Name: Your Name
+- Name: Vandit Anand Parekh
-- Course: Your Course
+- Course: PLA 1006
-- Skills: (optional)

 ## Video
 You can find my introduction video in this repository.